rkulla/vimogen/README.md

     $ vimogen

 It will give you a menu of items to choose from.
-Such as 'Install' or 'Update'.
+Such as 'Install' or 'Update':

+    1) Install
+    2) Update
+    3) Exit
+    Select a menu option to perform: 1

 If you choose Install, then it will a 'git clone' on all the git repositories that you specified in ~/.vimogen_repos into your Pathogen dir (~/.vim/bundle).